-- They are together in this journey as a team, in what is called here “the grace of life”.
+- They are together on this journey as a team, in what is called here “the grace of life”.

-- When their is conflict in that relationship, prayers can be hindered.
+- When there is conflict in that relationship, prayers can be hindered.

 We are clearly very different – This infographic shows the difference in how we drive.